 This summary highlights some basic information from this prospectus supplement and the accompanying base prospectus to help you understand the common units.
-It likely does not contain all the information that is important to you.
+It may not contain all the information that is important to you.
 You should carefully read the entire prospectus supplement, the accompanying base prospectus and the other documents incorporated by reference to understand fully the terms of the common units, as well as the tax and other considerations that are important to you in making your investment decision.
-You should pay special attention to the "Risk Factors" section beginning on page 1 of the accompanying base prospectus, as well as the risk factors contained in the other documents incorporated by reference, to determine whether an investment in the common units is appropriate for you.
-For purposes of this prospectus, including the accompanying base prospectus, unless the context otherwise indicates, when we refer to "us," "we," "our," "ours" or the "Partnership," we are describing ourselves, El Paso Energy Partners, L.P., together with our subsidiaries.
+You should pay special attention to the "Risk Factors" section beginning on page 1 of the accompanying base prospectus, as well as the risk factors contained in the other documents incorporated by reference, to determine whether an investment in our common units is appropriate for you.